 ** Temperature is shown in degrees centrigrade

 The most popular time to holiday in Kerala is over the winter months of November, December, January and February.
 This is when Kerala is both dry and hot and the level of humidity is very bearable.
 It goes without saying that this is the period when hotel prices are higher.
 The single most expensive period is over Christmas and New Year, which even in a largely Hindu country is a very popular festival; many Indians come down from the north to enjoy Kerala’s tropical climate.

 Outside of those months, the prices drop and they are at their lowest over the monsoon season which starts in June and continues on and off through until September.
-Once upon a time the monsoon was as regular as clockwork and its pattern and weight could be predicted with some certainty.
-It used to be said that the monsoon would always break on the first day of school term.
-Today, like in many other parts of the world, the monsoon has become much more fickle and for some periods the rain can be light and four others extremely heavy incurring flooding.
-Monsoon season is also known as the season of ayurveda when the damp and even temperatures are ideal for treatments.
+Once upon a time, the monsoon was as regular as clockwork and its pattern and weight could be predicted with some certainty.
+It used to be said that the monsoon would always break on the first day of the school term.
+Today, like in many other parts of the world, the monsoon has become much fickle and for some periods the rain can be light and four others extremely heavy incurring flooding.
+Monsoon season is also known as the season of Ayurveda when the damp and even temperatures are ideal for treatments.

 Average Climate Conditions in the Kerala Hill Stations – Munnar & Thekkady